Naim995/naim-limani/Task1/README.md

     - settings
       - should display Labels Balance, General settings, synchronization, data backup
 - Transfer screen
+  - should display date
+    - user should be able to select date
+      - user should be able to swipe left to navigate to a previous month
+      - user should be able to swipe right to navigate to the next month
+      - selected day of the month should be highlighted when selected
+      - chosen date should be selected when pressing ok
+  - should display input button
+    - input button should display currency on the left side
+    - input button default value should be 0 and right indented
+    - backspace button should be displayed on the right
+    - calculator should be displayed when activating input field
+      - calculator should display save button
+      - add note input field is displayed
+    -
+    -
   - transfer from one account to another
   - transfer between same account is restricted.
 Displays error message: "Accounts need to be different"
 - Body Section / Main screen